Toyota Camry Insurance Rates

 Rates are averaged for all Toyota Camry models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a review of the primary concepts that were covered in the charts and tables above.
+The following list is a condensed summary of the car insurance concepts illustrated above.

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to a Toyota Camry insurance policy.
 For example, 2015 Toyota Camry insurance costs are more expensive than 2012 Toyota Camry insurance costs.